 }

-This is great and its easy plus its super simple for future Michael to go and debug.
-An each varient has its own struct that handles the underlying logic.
+This is great and it's easy plus it's super simple for future Michael to go and debug.
+And each variant has its own struct that handles the underlying logic.
 It is also important to note at this time data would be deserialized and stored in the deserialized format (this will be important later).

-I am a programmer so I love to struggle and suffer and why do things the easy way when we can just suffer instead.
-Essentially what happend was I had the idea: what if the user wants to create a custom type with some format.
-Now I could just add another varient to the enum to handle this but instead what if we made an Object trait.
+I am a programmer, so I love to struggle and suffer, and why do things the easy way when we can just suffer instead.
+Essentially what happened was I had the idea: what if the user wants to create a custom type with some format.
+Now I could just add another variant to the enum to handle this, but instead what if we made an Object trait.

 trait Object {